Gageperrin/it-notes/it-topics/cissp.md

 ## 6.1 - Design and validate assessment, test, and audit strategies

+NIST 800-53A provides guidelines for conducting security and privacy assessments.

 Validation identifies if the right product is being built, while verification identifies if the product is being built right by assessing completeness, correctness, and consistency.

 Security assessment and testing provides assurance around the architecture, application, or system, to validate and verify it meets requirements and best practices.